This website requires JavaScript.

 Proper trace routing plays a critical role in signal integrity, EMI/EMC compliance, and impedance control.

-To maintain signal integrity, it is crucial to minimize signal reflections by following proper trace routing techniques.
-Signal reflections can occur when there is a sudden change in impedance along the transmission line, leading to a partial reflection of the signal.
-This can result in signal degradation and timing errors.
-To minimize reflections, it is important to use controlled impedance traces, match the impedance of the transmission lines with the source and load, and avoid abrupt changes in trace width or direction.
+To maintain signal integrity, it is crucial to minimize signal reflections.
+Signal reflections occur when there is a sudden change in impedance along the transmission line, causing part of the signal to bounce back.
+This can lead to signal degradation, ringing, and timing errors.
+To avoid this, designers should use controlled impedance traces, properly match the impedance between the source and load, and avoid abrupt changes in trace width or direction.
+Sharp 90-degree corners should be replaced with 45-degree miters or smooth curves whenever possible.

 Layer Stack-up: